/* $Id: pfs_nn_inodecache.x 235 2010-06-20 22:23:05Z gerd $ -*- c -*- */

 One can get a list of available inodecache ports from the

-function find_inodecaches
+function find_inodecaches in Pfs_nn_coord.

 The inodecache can quickly determine whether an inodeinfo